windkh/node-red-contrib-shelly/README.md

 The output of the node is the full status object of the device.
 See https://shelly-api-docs.shelly.cloud/gen2/Overview/CommonServices/Shelly

+For further rpc commands see the shelly documentation.

 ### Examples:
 [**shelly switch gen 2 flow**](examples/switchplus.json)